International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferRequestMessage` is sent by a consumer to initiate a transfer process.
+The `TransferRequestMessage` is sent by a consumer to initiate a [Transfer Process](../model/terminology.md#transfer-process).

 #### Notes